klust/experiments-LUMI/Demo/FOOOCUS-EuroHPC-2024/new_instructions.md

 #
 # Now we will modify the container to add additional packages using zypper.
 #
-module load PRoot # This tool will soon be included in the systools module of 23.09
+$ First we need the proot command to be available. module load systools
 # First create the container definition file.
 The easiest is by pasting these lines
 # as the shell will expand the variable expression which produces the name of the SIF
 # file.